Hi and welcome to the course.

 You do not have to create this when you start the terminal, your command line it’s going to be in your home directory and you can immediately start working over here.
 I have just kept it separate for ease of use.

-So once we are over here we are going to immediately start working with some files.
+So once we are over here we are going to immediately start working on some files.
 Let’s go ahead and issue a command.

 So this is a command line, every interaction is through commands.
 So I’m going to say in date and it’s going to show me the current date.

 That’s how we interact with the Linux command line, we issue commands and we get output from it.

 Let’s see another command.
-So we have cal and that shows me the calendar of the current month.
+We have cal and that shows me the calendar for the current month.

 Immediately what you would be wondering is how am I going to remember all these commands?
 Don’t worry with just a little bit of practice let’s say a week you’re going to be able to recall all the commands that you need very easily.
 It’s not that difficult.
 We’ll see how that happens.

 By the way, if you’re wondering why your terminal looks kind of bland without all these colors, we have a separate video by the end of this course in which we tell you how you can make your terminal look like this.
 If you’re going to stare at your terminal for a long while it might as well look pretty.

 Well, let’s go ahead and download some of the files that we are going to be working with.
 So if we were in a GUI, I would tell you to go to a URL download the file to a folder, copy it somewhere, and then extract it, and you would get the files.
 In the command line and this is where the power of the command line comes in.

 I am simply going to tell you to issue the wget command, so this is a web get command.
 Get it from the web and we’re going to say wget http://bit.ly/cli-files.
 With that command you have all the information that you need to download these files, and so issue that it’s going to go ahead and it’s going to output some of the stuff, and it’s going to make the file available to you.
 It’s telling you over here that cli-files are now available.